Dustyroom/flat-kit-doc/_docs/shaders.md

 After raising *Intensity* value back to “1” the scene is now lighter and has a red tint.

 ![Light Color Contribution at value 0.5.
 Changing intensity value and color of Directional Light](/FlatKit_Manual_Images/lighting_2_color_contrib_0.5.png){:.image-simple}

+{:.image-caption}
 *Light Color Contribution* at value 0.5.
-Changing *Intensity* value and color of Directional Light{:.image-caption}
+Changing *Intensity* value and color of Directional Light

 Once we change *Color Light Contribution* parameter to “0” (pic below), Directional light has no effect light-wise and color-wise.
 Changing *Intensity* parameter of Directional Light on the Inspector panel has no effect.
 Both sides of the picture are identical.
 This way you can achieve a flat look, in other words, the colors on the scene are exactly the same as you choose in the shader parameters.

 ![Light Color Contribution at value 0.
 Directional Light intensity at max and min values](/FlatKit_Manual_Images/lighting_1_color_contrib_0.png){:.image-simple}

+{:.image-caption}
 *Light Color Contribution* at value 0.
-Directional Light *Intensity* at max and min values{:.image-caption}
+Directional Light *Intensity* at max and min values

 Now, (on the pic below) we raise *Light Color Contribution* to the max value of “1”.
 If we set Directional Light *Intensity* parameter low, the scene theoretically has no source of direct light.
 Local lights now act as the only light sources.
 If the *Intensity* of Directional Light is at its maximum, it’s too hot now.

 ![Light Color Contribution at value 1.
 Changing intensity value of Directional Light](/FlatKit_Manual_Images/lighting_8.png){:.image-simple}

+{:.image-caption}
 *Light Color Contribution* at value 1.
-Changing *Intensity* value of Directional Light{:.image-caption}
+Changing *Intensity* value of Directional Light

 If you use a Particle System and choose your particles to emit light, Flat Kit shaders respect that!

 ![Particles emitting light on Flat Kit shaders](/FlatKit_Manual_Images/lighting_particles_lights.png){:.image-simple}

+{:.image-caption}
-Particles emitting light on Flat Kit shaders{:.image-caption}
+Particles emitting light on Flat Kit shaders

 **Override light direction** It is a way to make the material have an independent direction of the light from the Directional Light.
 This can be useful in cases when you need to align the position of the cels or Rim or Specular.
 Normally, to adjust these parameters globally, you should rotate the Directional light.
 Once *Override light direction* parameter is enabled, the material no longer obeys the Directional Light, it now has independent mapping vectors for the light-dependent parameters (e.g. mentioned earlier cels, Rim, Specular) that you can adjust with *Pitch* and *Yaw* parameters.
 Simply put, you can rotate the the cels, Rim and Specular.